Milo Yiannopoulos Pedophilia Comments Cost Him Book Deal And CPAC Role

 However, Fox News reports, in the midst of all of this new-found attention, an interview given by Milo Yiannopoulos in January has resurfaced.
 And some of the comments Milo made during that Drunken Peasants Podcast have come back to haunt him.
 In a very big way.

-As The New York Times reports, the controversial comments made by Milo Yiannopoulos in that early 2017 interview had to do with sex, pedophilia, and the age of consent.
+As the New York Times reports, the controversial comments made by Milo Yiannopoulos in that early 2017 interview had to do with sex, pedophilia, and the age of consent.
 Yiannopoulos even touched on the heartbreaking and devastating Catholic Church priest molestation scandal with a good deal of sarcasm and dismissal during the interview, and many fans and foes alike think that the outspoken, boundary-pushing Breitbart personality has finally gone too far.

 This is the dude the right is defending?